tomek7667/Copy-Request/README.md

 5. Paste the path from `step 2.` into `Extension file` field and click `Next`.

 If everything succeeded, you should be able to Right-Click any **request** in burp and click `Extensions > Copy Request > as <language>` button.
 It will result in the generated code being loaded to your clipboard.
+If you have any issues installing/using the extension, please open a new issue and try to describe your issue as accurately and reproducibly as possible.
+I would love to make the extension most usable and comfortable for you.
+Also if you found anything in the README that is not clear enough feel free to open new issue and I will try to address it to best of my abillity.

 ## Supported languages